asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 ![PIT vs uPIT](/images/2024-03-13-cocktail-party/uPIT-comparison.png)

-The resulting *utterance permutation invariant training* (uPIT) algorithm still maintains a simple inference process:
+The resulting [*utterance-level permutation invariant training* (uPIT)](https://arxiv.org/pdf/1703.06284.pdf) algorithm still maintains a simple inference process:

 1. **Preprocessing:** we start with a speech signal separated into 32ms frames, spaced 8ms apart.
 We convert each frame into the time-frequency domain.
 Let’s say that an utterance consists of frames $\mathbf{x}_1, \ldots, \mathbf{x}_M \in \mathbb{R}^N$.
 2. **Mask Computing:** we feed the frames $\mathbf{x}\_j$ through a deep LSTM, which outputs a set of masks $\mathbf{\hat{m}}\_{i, j} \in [0, 1]^{N}$ for speakers $i = 1,\ldots,C$.
 Each mask indicates how to segment out a given speaker.
 Note that in this classical RNN architecture, each frame is computed one at a time, and the $j$th hidden state used to compute the $\mathbf{\hat{m}}\_{i, j}$ uses information from $\mathbf{x}\_1, \ldots, \mathbf{x}\_{j-1}$.